-Do not step under hanging loads and also prevent other persons from standing underneath e.g. a tilted mast.
+Do not step under hanging loads and prevent other persons from standing underneath e.g., a tilted mast.

-The inspections described below should be performed every 12 month.
+The inspections described below should be performed every 12 months.

-NOTE: If persons can stay close to the SW 350-II (like on board of a yacht) please consider the following: It never can be excluded that an object without having been noticed might have hit the spinning rotor.
+NOTE: If persons can stay close to the Superwind 353 (like on board of a yacht) please consider the following: It never can be excluded that an object without having been noticed might have hit the spinning rotor.
 For your own safety you should check daily all moving parts for damages, particularly the rotor blades (as described in Section 9.1.1).